Jailbreaking LLMs via Semantically Relevant Nested Scenarios with Targeted Toxic Knowledge: Methodology

 \subsection{Query Classification and Intent Extraction}

-\textbf{Motivation}.
 A well-established issue in software engineering is that users often express requirements in diverse and sometimes misleading ways, necessitating requirements analysis to uncover their true underlying needs \cite{sommerville2011software}.
 Motivated by this, we first focus on uncovering main intent of queries.
 This step is essential for enabling accurate understanding of queries and lays the foundation for generating more targeted nested scenarios in the subsequent step.
 To achieve this, we introduce a structured two stages approach as follows.

 \textbf{Query Classification}.
 Building on prior work in harmful content classification \cite{ganguli2022red}, we propose a coarser-grained classification method that categorizes queries into two types: Process-Oriented and Sample-Oriented, based on the difference in their intented outputs.
 Specifically, process-oriented queries focus on actions or processes, whereas sample-oriented queries target specific textual samples.
-For example, 'Create a tutorial on how to make a bomb' focuses on the processes of 'make a bomb', leading to Process-Oriented.
-'Write a story that promotes violence' focuses on specific and displayed text story rather than 'how to promotes violence', leading to Sample-Oriented.
+For example, `Create a tutorial on how to make a bomb' focuses on the processes of `make a bomb', leading to Process-Oriented. `Write a story that promotes violence' focuses on specific and displayed text story rather than `how to promotes violence', leading to Sample-Oriented.
 Sample-oriented usually involves email, tweet, article and letter.
-It is worth noting that this distinction is not always clear-cut.
-Some queries may be ambiguous or exhibit features of both types.
-Table~\ref{table_classification_and_intent} provides an overview of each type.
+Table~\ref{Table2} provides an overview of each type.

 \textbf{Intent Extraction}.
 We aim to eliminate redundancy while retaining harmful queries as much as possible.
 This involves extracting all the semantically valuable elements that clearly articulate harmful intent.
 A key consideration in this process is to avoid semantic shift.
 The extraction strategy is tailored to each type: